News — Page 177

 The first inter-party skirmish of Alabama’s 2022 U.S. Senate campaign took place on Monday as both of the formally announced GOP candidates, former U.S. Ambassador to Slovenia Lynda Blanchard and U.S. Rep. Mo Brooks (R-Huntsville), traded remarks through statements to the media.
 Blanchard issued a release questioning the fundraising of Brooks and cited contributors as […]

-Alabama State Treasurer John McMillan on Tuesday announced that directors of the Alabama Prepaid Affordable College Tuition (PACT) Program approved a 10% increase to the current rate paid by the program for tuition and fees.
-This increase is effective starting with the upcoming fall 2021 semester.
-McMillan serves as the chairman of the PACT board.
-“I […]
+The Alabama Prepaid Affordable College Tuition (PACT) Program has approved a 10% increase to the current rate paid for tuition and fees.

 Birmingham Mayor Randall L. Woodfin and Birmingham Promise Inc. executive director Rachel Harmon on Tuesday announced $7 million in corporate gifts to support college scholarships and other services provided through the groundbreaking organization.
 The gifts include the largest private donation to Birmingham Promise to date: a $5 million commitment from Vulcan Value Partners, an investment management […]